ELLIEAI7/Cliniscribe/desktop-app/installers/ONE_CLICK_INSTALLERS.md

-# One-Click Installers for CliniScribe
+# One-Click Installers for CogniScribe

 ## Overview